He spent 20 years at SpaceX. Now, he’s making history with its biggest competitor

 “She said she was only thinking about a suborbital flight,” Koenigsmann told CNN on Monday.
 While SpaceX offers multimillion-dollar rides to Earth orbit, Blue Origin offers brief trips to suborbital space, so Koenigsmann called up his former competitor.
 “They responded really, really well to us,” he said.

-Koenigsmann and Benthaus are now slated to fly as a team, alongside four other passengers, aboard Blue Origin’s New Shepard rocket.
+Koenigsmann and Benthaus will fly as a team, alongside four other passengers, aboard Blue Origin’s New Shepard rocket.
 Similar flights have so far carried more than 80 people, including Blue Origin founder Jeff Bezos, singer Katy Perry and famed “Star Trek” actor William Shatner, on 10-minute trips to the edge of space — traveling high enough to surpass the Kármán Line, which is a common demarcation line for space that lies 100 kilometers (62 miles) above sea level.

 “When Hans told me, ‘Blue is excited about this,’ I was like, ‘Are you sure?
 Are you sure you understood them correctly?’”
 Benthaus told CNN Tuesday.
 “I always wanted to go to space, but I never really considered it something which I could actually do.”

-The crew is set to launch as soon as Thursday at 8:30 a.m.
-CT (9:30 a.m.
-ET) from Blue Origin’s facilities near the remote town of Van Horn, Texas.
-The company will livestream the flight on its website.
+The crew was originally expected to launch Thursday from Blue Origin’s facilities near the remote town of Van Horn, Texas.
+But the company opted to stand down from the launch attempt because of an “issue with built-in checks.”
+Blue Origin has since confirmed it will make another flight attempt Saturday at 8:15 a.m.
+CT (9:15 a.m.
+ET).

 Embracing uncertainty

-During the brief, suborbital flight, Koenigsmann will serve as Benthaus’ companion — stepping in to assist her should the need arise.
+During the brief, suborbital flight, Koenigsmann will serve as Benthaus’ companion — ready to step in to assist her if the need arises.

-If all goes as planned, Benthaus will be able to enter and exit the 15-foot-wide New Shepard capsule on her own, using a small bench.
+Benthaus expects to be able to carry out many flight operations herself.
+She can enter and exit the 15-foot-wide New Shepard capsule on her own, using a small bench.

-Benthaus will also use a strap to keep her legs bound together — preventing them from splaying wildly as passengers exit their seats to briefly float in weightlessness at the top of the flight path.
+Benthaus also said she plans to use a strap to keep her legs bound together — preventing them from splaying wildly as passengers exit their seats to briefly float in weightlessness at the top of the flight path.
 (Blue Origin flights typically offer passengers three or four minutes of zero gravity.)

-She hopes to be able to return to her seat without issue, though Koenigsmann is prepared to lend a hand.
+She told CNN she hoped to be able to return to her seat without issue, though Koenigsmann is prepared to lend a hand.

 Koenigsmann will also help Benthaus in the event of an emergency that requires a speedy exit from the spacecraft.